GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Everybody should learn to program a computer, because it teaches you how to think.
+A large part of mathematics which becomes useful developed with absolutely no desire to be useful, and in a situation where nobody could possibly know in what area it would become useful.

-~ Steve Jobs
+~ John von Neumann
 <pre>

 </pre>